Section 19-86 Step-up pay; multiple positions.

 emergency service employee, is required to assume the full responsibilities of a higher level

-their the employees present rate, whichever is greater, while so
+employee's present rate, whichever is greater, while so assigned.

 employees, shall be approved in writing by the department head.
-The employees time sheet
+The employee's time sheet will

 specify the position to be filled, the circumstances which make the assignment necessary and the

-shifts, at which time the department head shall request a permanent reclassification or appointment of the stepped-up
+the department head shall request a permanent reclassification or appointment of the stepped-up

 procedures established by the fire chief and approved by the city manager.
 Clerical and